 In recent years, Neal has also represented a large, national insurance company in multiple highly disputed rate regulation cases.
 Working closely with expert actuaries and economists, he has tried two of these cases in Alabama and California.
-Neal also has extensive experience with railroad reorganizations.

 Represented the owner of an iconic hotel in the heart of Chicago’s Magnificent Mile in its successful Chapter 11 restructuring of its $70 million of mortgage debt.

 Served as counsel to the official unsecured creditors committee in a case involving the liquidation of a major constriction and engineering firm with several billion dollars of creditor claims.

 Represented a print and electronic greeting card retailer in the successful defense of a $35 million fraudulent transfer action, brought by the trustee in bankruptcy, related to the acquisition of an e-card retailer.
 The case, brought in bankruptcy court in San Francisco, was settled before trial.

 Neal is admitted to practice in Illinois and California.
 He is also admitted to practice before the U.S. Supreme Court, the U.S. Court of Appeals for Seventh, Eighth and Ninth Circuits, the U.S. District Court for Northern District of Illinois, Western District of Wisconsin, Northern, Southern, Eastern and Central Districts of California, District of Arizona, and Western District of Texas.